On a Debiased and Semiparametric Efficient Changes-in-Changes Estimator: Identification

 \begin{assumption}[Distributional Bridge] There exists a function $\gamma(y, l)$, nondecreasing in $y$ for all $l$, such that, almost surely,

 \end{assumption}

-Assumption~\ref{assum:db} states that, conditional on covariates and latent variables, the distribution of the untreated potential outcome at time $t = 1$ can be fully characterized by a monotonic transformation of the untreated baseline outcome and observed covariates.
-This distributional assumption is notably weaker than a rank-preservation condition, which requires a strictly monotonic relationship between potential outcomes $Y_0^{a=0}$ and $Y_1^{a=0}$ for each unit.
+Assumption~\ref{assum:db} states that, conditional on covariates and latent variables, the \emph{distribution} of the untreated potential outcome at time $t = 1$ can be characterized by a monotonic transformation of the untreated baseline outcome and observed covariates.
+This distributional assumption is notably weaker than a rank-preservation condition, such as requiring a strictly monotonic relationship between potential outcomes $Y_0^{a=0}$ and $Y_1^{a=0}$ for each unit.

+The distributional bridge condition is a stronger analog of the \emph{outcome confounding bridge function} used in proximal causal inference \citep{miao2024confounding, cui2024semiparametric}.
+In that framework, \(Y_0^{a=0}\) is treated as a negative control outcome or an outcome confounding proxy, and one assumes the existence of a square-integrable function \(g(y,l)\) such that